geocar/qsalt/README.md

     "c"$.qsalt.verify[message;alice 0]

 If the signature is invalid, then null will be returned.
+Note the result is padded with null-bytes.

 ##Secret Key Authenticated Encryption